PeptidesDNA

 Needles are manufactured to a precise cutting geometry.
 The bevel separates tissue cleanly on first use.
 After a single injection, the tip bends microscopically on contact with skin.
 Reusing the same needle means injecting with a dragging edge rather than a clean cut, creating tissue micro-abrasions with every subsequent pass.

-A 2023 meta-analysis in the Journal of Diabetes Science and Technology quantified this risk across 19 studies.
-Needle reuse multiplied lipohypertrophy risk by 3.2 times (OR 3.20, 95% CI 1.99-5.13).
-Beyond the tissue damage, micro-abrasions from a blunted tip are the primary entry pathway for Staphylococcus aureus, the organism responsible for the majority of injection-site abscesses documented in clinical literature.
+Two things follow.
+Blunted tips make each pass more traumatic, which is one of the routes to lipohypertrophy.
+And micro-abrasions from a dragging tip are an entry pathway for Staphylococcus aureus, the organism behind most injection-site abscesses in the clinical literature.
 A new needle for every injection is not a guideline preference.
 A 100-count box of insulin syringes costs approximately $15, which is $0.15 per injection.
 A deep tissue abscess requiring surgical drainage costs weeks of recovery and several thousand dollars in medical bills.

 5. Skipping Injection Site Rotation

 The consequences extend well beyond cosmetics.
-Lipohypertrophic tissue absorbs peptides unpredictably.
-Once fibrosis sets into subcutaneous fat, depot behavior from that site becomes inconsistent.
+Scarred injection tissue absorbs peptides unpredictably.
+Once scarring sets into the fat under the skin, the little reservoir of peptide you leave there empties inconsistently.
 Some doses absorb normally.
 Others barely absorb at all.
-You attribute variable results to protocol decisions or batch quality when the actual problem is scar tissue that formed three months ago from injecting the same site every day.
-Recovery from lipohypertrophy requires complete site rest for 6 to 12 months, not just a few weeks off.
+You blame protocol decisions or batch quality when the actual problem is scar tissue that formed three months ago from injecting the same site every day.
+Recovery means resting the site completely for months rather than a few weeks, and how long is not something anyone has pinned down.

 Standard rotation protocol: divide the abdomen into an 8-point grid around the navel and move at least one site-width per injection.
 Never return to the same site within 7 days.
 Stay at least 2 centimeters from any point used in the past week.
 Add the outer thighs as a secondary rotation region when abdominal sites need more rest.